zikula/core/src/Zikula/HookBundle/README.md

 ### FilterHookEvent
-A FilterHookEvent is dispatched from withing a twig template using the provided twig filter `{{ text|dispatchFilterHookEvent('HookEventClassname') }}` FilterHookEventListeners are provided the target string and this string may be altered (or filtered) as needed.
+A FilterHookEvent is dispatched from withing a twig template using the provided twig filter `{{ targetString|dispatchFilterHookEvent('HookEventClassname') }}` FilterHookEventListeners are provided the target string and this string may be altered (or filtered) as needed.
 (Example: profanity removal).

 ### FormHookEvent
 A FormHookEvent is dispatched twice within a Symfony Form workflow inside a controller.
-First, after the instatiation of the form and then again after the form has been submitted and validated.
+First, after the instantiation of the form and then again after the form has been submitted and validated.
 FormHookEventListeners are provided the target Form and may alter the Form as needed, provide additional templates and then finally process the unbound form data.
 (Example: adding profile fields to a user